 Option c – Spinal cord

-The tract of nerve fibers that connect the cerebral hemispheres is
+The bundle of nerve fibers connecting both cerebral hemispheres is called the

 (A) Corpus callosum